 The A/D converter interface works as follows.
 Writing to the A/D control register ENAD initiates an A/D conversion unless the prescaler value is set to 0, in which case the ADC clock is stopped and the ADC is powered down.
 The conversion sequence starts at the beginning of the write to ENAD operation powering up the ADC.
 At the first falling edge of the converter clock following the write operation (not counting the falling edge if it occurs at the same time as the write operation ends), the sample signal turns on for two clock cycles.
-The ADC is n single conversion mode, the conversion complete signal from the ADC will generate a power down for the A/D converter.
-If the ADC is In continuous mode, the conversion complete signal will restart the conversion sequence by deselecting the ADC for one converter clock cycle before starting the next sample.
+The ADC is selected in the middle of the sample period.
+If the ADC is in single conversion mode, the conversion complete signal from the ADC will generate a power down for the A/D converter.
+If the ADC is in continuous mode, the conversion complete signal will restart the conversion sequence by deselecting the ADC for one converter clock cycle before starting the next sample.
 The ADC 8-bit result is loaded into the A/D result register (ADRSLT) except during LOAD clock high, which prevents transient data (resulting from the ADC writing a new result over an old one) being read from ADRSLT.